jontelang/ThaiLanguageApp/thai-language-app-2/Resources/README.md

 - No 'this image view's contentMode should be aspect fit'

 Again.
 Only set these through `.theme`.
 If there is no `TLASubclassView` for a specific type of view, you make one. **No exceptions!**

+## Comments

+### Commenting out code

+Under no circumstance should we comment out code that is not being used for the sake of "maybe it will be used later".
+We have git and if we need something back, we can do so through it.